MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/index.md

 # YAML

-YAML stands for Yet Another Markup Language.
+YAML stands for YAML Ain't Markup Langauge according to the homepage, or Yet Another Markup Language on an older page of the site from 2001.

 It is a convenient way of storing data, typically for config files.
 YAML is supported in many programming languages - the homepage linked below covers libraries you can use.

 Some use-cases include storing data for pages on a site like title and description, describing a CI workflow or setting up containers in a docker compose file.